Is It Legal For Estate Agents To Lie About Offers?

 Technically, it’s against the law for an estate agent to lie about an offer.
 However, the legal implications are hardly severe, because it’s rather difficult to prove that someone has intentionally lied.

 A lying estate agent is hardly going to prison, that’s for sure.
 However, the industry is regulated by a governmental body, the Property Ombudsman.
-Any reputable estate agent will be register with the Ombudsman.
+Any reputable estate agent will be registered with the Ombudsman.

 It’s part of their membership that all estate agents must agree to their Ombudsman’s code of practice, and if found guilty of breaching the code, they will be penalised and potentially expelled from the scheme.